 The Warriner Multi Academy Trust is the Admissions authority for the school.
 They have delegated the function of an Admissions authority to the Academy Committee of the school but remain responsible for the final determination of the admissions arrangements.
-The process for all admissions including application, waiting lists and appeals will be administered by the Local Authority.
+The administration of admissions including application, waiting lists and appeals will be carried out by the Local Authority.

-The Trust has made every effort to ensure that these arrangements comply with their funding agreement and the School Admissions Code 2014 and all relevant legislation including that on infant class sizes and equal opportunities
+The Trust has made every effort to ensure that these arrangements comply with their funding agreement and the School Admissions Code 2021 and all relevant legislation including that on infant class sizes and equal opportunities